 Remote Participants Join on Their Phone

-However, all the required information to play a trivia game is included on the Mobile View on each participant's mobile device.
+However, all the required information to play a trivia game is included on the Participant View on each participant's mobile device.
 This includes the trivia questions, answer options, and rankings leaderboard.
-The Projector View has always been optional and is not required to participate or conduct a Crowdpurr experience.
+The Presentation View has always been optional and is not required to participate or conduct a Crowdpurr experience.

 Because of this, participants can literally play wherever they are located.
 For virtual events, they don't need not be in the same physical location.
 They must simply have knowledge of the trivia game's hyperlink (or URL) to join the Trivia Game.